pinellolab/CRISPRlungo/README.md

   --r1_r2_support_max_distance R1_R2_SUPPORT_MAX_DISTANCE
-                        Max distance between r1 and r2 for the read pair to be classified as "supported" by r2 (default: 10000) --discard_reads_without_r2_support
+                        Max distance between r1 and r2 for the read pair to be classified as "supported" by r2 (default: 10000) --suppress_r2_support_filter
-                        If set, reads without r2 support will be discarded from final analysis and counts (default: False)
+                        If set, reads without r2 support will be included in final analysis and counts.
+By default these reads are excluded (default: False)

 ```